MarttaY/Code-snippets/README.md

 # Code-snippets
-Code samples intended more to self-promoting (or self-shaming) purposes than to offering clever coding solutions.
+Code samples intended more for self-promoting (or self-shaming) purposes than for offering clever coding solutions.